He escaped from prison long ago and since then have been living in the woods.

 Since she was a little child, she enjoyed feeling the wind hit her face.
 Any breeze or stronger wind, she’d run outside, stretch her arms and open up her chest in order to feel the moving air touching her skin, making her hair dance, cleansing her.

 Then one day, out of a sudden she realized she couldn’t feel it anymore.
-How this could be happening?
+How could this be happening?

 She decided to put up wind mills, and turbines, and chimes.
 She was desperate, so she kept adding stuff in her backyard that could help her feel the wind again.